iamwrick/medi-aid/README.md

 - CrewAI: For intelligent task automation and agent-driven analysis.
 - OpenAI Models: For natural language understanding and advanced data processing.
-- TavilySearch: For real-time market and competitor data scraping.
+- Google Maps: For searching real-time location, hospitals, and emergency services.
 - LangChain: For enhancing the NLP pipeline, enabling sophisticated data extraction and analysis.

 ## Setup: